handshake/handshake.github.io/_posts/2014-08-07-close-yr-files.md

 author: matthewstory
 ---

-Sometimes in code review I see code that fails to guarentee that all opened files are properly closed.
+Sometimes in code review I see code that fails to guarantee that all opened files are properly closed.
 You've likely seen code like this too, it looks like this: